 Effective Editing I: Movement

 If you can master movement and editing in Emacs, you have effectively conquered two of the biggest productivity boosters available to you.
-Emacs has unrivaled movement and editing capabilities and aside from enabling Ido Mode, few other things in Emacs will, pound-for-pound, give you a bigger productivity boost.
+Emacs has unrivaled movement and editing capabilities.
+Few other things in Emacs will, pound-for-pound, give you a bigger productivity boost.

 Emacs has grown organically – some might say uncontrollably like kudzu – over its more than 30 year history, and in that time it has been honed and sharpened as a tool for effective text and source code editing.
 I’ve met lots of IDE users who use the mouse to edit text or access menu options, even though – and they realize this – it is very ineffective.
 But old habits die hard, and when your IDE’s most advanced text editing capability is a poorly-emulated Brief mode it’s no wonder people can’t be bothered.